-Challenge for Charity (C4C) is a non-profit 501(c)3 organization that draws on the talents, energy, and resources of MBAs from several West Coast business schools to fundraise and volunteer for the Special Olympics and other charities throughout the year.
-Our mission is to support local charities and to develop business leaders with a lifelong commitment to community involvement and social responsibility.
-C4C hosts a year-long competition where each Chapter competes in fundraising, volunteering, and sports in pursuit of the coveted Golden Briefcase at Stanford GSB.
-The Golden Briefcase is awarded to the Chapter that achieves the highest score in:
+Merage Challenge for Charity (C4C) is a graduate volunteer organization that draws on the talents, energy, and resources of MBAs from several West Coast business schools to fundraise and volunteer for various charities throughout the year.
+Our mission is to support local charities and to develop business leaders with a lifelong commitment to community involvement and social responsibility

-C4C gives us the opportunity to represent The Paul Merage School of Business in the community through three philanthropies: Special Olympics, Junior Achievement, and Second Harvest Food Bank.
+C4C represents the Paul Merage School of Business in the community through three philanthropies: Special Olympics, Junior Achievement, and Second Harvest Food Bank.
 Challenge for Charity looks to become the guiding force in the effort to develop a close-knit family that needs to exist at a small business school.
-We look to involve the entire community (students, administration, faculty) in our philanthropic efforts and participation in C4C Weekend at Stanford.

 OUR CORE CHARITIES